agis/zazu/README.md

 * Easily extended: you can easily add your own command handlers, see `zazu:handle_msg/4`.
 Just pattern-match as you wish :)
 * Supports SSL.
 * Process-based.
 From the same shell you can spawn as many bots as you like and administrate them at the same time.

+## Documentation

+Visit the [wiki](https://github.com/Agis-/zazu/wiki) for documentation.

+## Contributing

+I'd be more than happy to see issues reported, pull requests opened, wiki pages added.